 - 8. Breakdown All of Your Story Scenes

 - Should You Use the Snowflake Method?

-Side note: We recommend Plottr as our top plotting tool to fabricate stories using the Snowflake Method and many other Story Structures.
-If you purchase Plottr, we do get a small commission from that, but there is no extra cost and every bit goes to the coffee fund.
+Side note: I recommend Plottr as my top plotting tool to fabricate stories using the Snowflake Method and many other Story Structures.
+If you purchase Plottr, I do get a small commission from that, but there is no extra cost and every bit goes to the coffee fund.
 More on Plottr later.

 What is a Koch Snowflake?

 The Koch Snowflake is a fluid diagram of a visual fractal curve that helps us understand how one event can lead to another.

 This fractal has an image of a large equilateral triangle.
 Additional identical triangles are then added to the inner third of each of the triangle's sides.
 This process continues in perpetuity, eventually creating an elaborate, six-sided snowflake shape.